Prescriptions Advice

 Framlingham is a dispensing practice.
 Patients who live more than one mile from a pharmacy may receive their prescribed drugs from our dispensary.

-Repeat prescriptions can be requested on-line using SystmOne, using the NHS app, via email (see below) or by submitting the ‘repeats request sheet’ to dispensary.
+Repeat prescriptions can be requested on-line using the NHS App, SystmOne, or by submitting the ‘repeats request sheet’ to dispensary.
 Telephone requests are NOT accepted.

 To make on-line prescription requests using SystmOne, you will need to register for the service.
 Please see reception for your log in and password.